porscheinformatik/anti-mapper/README.md

 **Happy one:** _"It let's you implement the direct mappings manually and just helps with the complex stuff like:_
 _collections, sets, lists and maps._
 _It offers simple interfaces like a_ `Transformer` _and a_ `Merger` _which will keep your implementations uniform_
 _and consistent.
 There is no need for any configuration.
 Everything is pure Java code, checked by the compiler."_

-**Grumpy one:** _"But, oh my god, what if I add a property to the entity and the DTO, I'm sure, I will forget the mapping.
+**Grumpy one:** _"But OMG, what if I add a property to the entity and the DTO, I'm sure, I will forget the mapping.
 No reflection!
 What a stupid library!"_

 **Happy one:** _"No. Because you will test your new property at least once.
 You will notice that.
 If you don't, it's not the mappers fault."_

 **Grumpy one:** _"I'm faster when I map it manually."_

 **Happy one:** _"No. You are mapping it manually.
-You cannot be faster either way.
-And doing collection mappings right is hard stuff."_
+You cannot be faster either way."_

+**Grumpy one:** _"It will never map my lists the right way!"_

+**Happy one:** _"It will.
+It uses a diff-algorithm for lists and reuses entities for Hibernate's sake.
+The is not reason_ not to use it, but if you want, you can still do it."_

 ## Basic Concepts